maximvdberg/reasamplomatic-multi/README.md

 #### Performance on Windows

 Performance on Windows is sadly not amazing.
-Reapy uses Python sockets for communication with REAPER, which seem to be very slow on Windows.
-You'll notice REAPER regularly hanging for a bit, which is precisely when the multi sampler tries to sync with REAPER (if `D&D REAPER` is on, this happens when focusing the multi sampler window, as it then tries to sync with REAPER).
-I'm not an expert on this, perhaps someone knows how to make this faster.
-In any case, you can turn of `Sync` to disable automatic syncing with REAPER, and instead use the `Refresh` action (default shortcut is `r`).
+Reapy uses Python sockets for communication with REAPER, which seem to be quite slow on Windows.
+If you notice REAPER becoming laggy when having the multi sampler active, this is most likely due to the automatic syncing with REAPER.
+To solve this, you can turn off the `Sync` option to disable this, and instead manually use the `Refresh` action (default shortcut is `r`) whenever you need it.

+It is also recommended you turn off _Audio/Close audio device when stopped and application is inactive_ in the REAPER preferences.
+Otherwise, REAPER will stop the audio device when focusing the multi sampler window, which can take quite some time.

 Additionally, the Tk implementation on Windows is very inefficient in comparison to other platforms.
 I found the responsiveness of dragging/resizing to be somewhat sluggish, and start up times are quite long.